writetome51/abstract-app-paginator/README.md

 # PaginationDataController

-A TypeScript/JavaScript class that connects a paginator with its data source and tells it what to show in the view.
+An abstract TypeScript/JavaScript class that connects a paginator with its data source and tells
+it what to show in the view.
 Both a paginator object and a dataSource object must be injected in the constructor.
 The actual page data will be in the paginator object.
-That same object will have to be available in the view.
+That same object will have to be
+available in the view.

 ## Installation